ibtesam5d/spellbook-generator/README.md

 - As a user, I can edit the details of my spellbook like the title
 - As a user, I can click on a spell and view its details

+## future ideas

+- spellSHEET! function similar to gsheet
+- notes section for a spellbook/character

 ## potential tech stack

 - authentication: sveltekitauth.js (?)